jbudiman/api-bitcoin-world/source/index.html.md

 `data.orders.status`    | Order status | string
 `data.orders.merchant_fee`    | Merchant defined fee | string
 `data.orders.merchant_commission`    | Merchant defined commission | string
-`meta.current_page`  | The page requested
-`meta.last_page`  | The last page that can be requested `meta.from`  | Index of the first item in this response
+`data.orders.meta_data` | Returning meta data that was passed in the init order | string `meta.current_page`  | The page requested `meta.last_page`  | The last page that can be requested `meta.from`  | Index of the first item in this response